 Chances are you know, right off the bat, who are your favorite clients.
 Open up Excel and begin to list out these top clients who you would like to replicate as many times as possible.

-If you have 0 clients, check out Jetpack’s 47 Lead Generation & Marketing Strategies e-book that you can utilize to kickstart your practice.
+If you have 0 clients, check out our post on 47 tips to generating accounting leads for your business that you can utilize to kickstart your practice.

 If you work at a firm (not your own practice), you can still use this tactic and bring on more clients for the firm.
 Most firms will pay out bonuses for bringing in new business and you’re seen as more valuable.
 Learning how to ask a client for referrals and implementing these tactics, could be the difference in your next promotion.